 - 100 ml Honey

-- 2 tsp cornstarch mixed with 2 tsp of water
+- 2 teaspoon cornstarch mixed with 2 teaspoon of water

-- Place the bratwurst sausages on your Tefal optigrill or grill/pan cook until well done normally 20 mins cooking time
+- Place the bratwurst sausages on your Tefal optigrill or grill/pan/BBQ cook until well done normally 20 mins cooking time

 - Place the beer, honey, sugar, and thyme in the pot over medium heat and bring to the boil.